Johnny "Red" Floyd Stadium: Renovations

 The move to NCAA Division I-A (FBS) football was the catalyst for the most recent renovation to Floyd Stadium.
 On August 24, 1995, the University announced plans for a renovation, which was approved by the State Building Commission.
 After a lengthy bid process, ground was officially broken for the stadium in January 1997 with Turner Construction handling the project.

 Upon completion, the stadium featured 30,788 seats with only the east side grandstands remaining from the original structure.
 The old press box gave way to a five-story tower including luxury suites on the third level, a large press area and a few suites on the fourth level, and a camera deck on the fifth level.
 The renovation also included the addition of more chair-back seats as well as a club level.

 The first game in the renovated stadium took place on September 5, 1998.
 The game, in which Middle Tennessee hosted local rival Tennessee State, drew a then-school record 27,568 fans.
 The attendance helped push Middle Tennessee over the top for its I-A qualifying attendance of 17,000 per game.

 The most recent upgrade came during the summer of 2007 when a new state-of-the-art video board was installed.
 The 18 by 32 ft Daktronics display board enhances the overall atmosphere and bring fans even closer to the action.

 During the summer of 2006, a new synthetic surface was installed to replace the outdated artificial turf.
 The school decided to use the Sportexe PowerBlade, a special monofilament polyethylene infilled system designed to maximize player speed and performance and provide superior shock absorbency.
 Middle Tennessee was the first school in the country to use this top-of-the line surface.
 In 2012, a new stadium club was built from a $1 million donation from Jeff Hendrix.

 In mid-2014, the field surface was again renovated with the installation of Shaw Sports Turf's Legion 46 synthetic turf.

+In MTSU's "Build Blue" campaign, the 85,000 sq. foot Stephen and Denise Smith Student Athlete and Performance Center was added on to the north endzone side of the stadium.
+This facility houses a new weight room, training room, equipment rooms, football offices and meeting rooms, and the SRM Concrete Club, a hospitality and viewing area for fans.

+The facility also saw upgrades to the videoboard and sound system, integrating with the new state of the art control room installed in Murphy Center for video elements and production.
+The new 34ft by 60ft (10 by 18m) Daktronics LED video board allows for enhanced viewing and fan experience during football games and events.